5 Differences Between Quartz And Granite

 Maintenance

 Since granite isn’t resistant to staining, it typically requires more stringent maintenance.
 It’s best to clean spills immediately.
-After cooking, you can clean granite countertops by wiping the surface with mild soap and water.
-Cleaning should be as frequent as possible to prevent oil from causing stains the longer it stays on the surface.
-However, a regular cleaning routine may be a challenge when life gets busy.
+After cooking, clean granite countertops by wiping the surface with mild soap and water.
+Cleaning should be done as frequently as possible to prevent oil from causing stains the longer it stays on the surface.
+However, a regular cleaning routine may be challenging when life gets busy.

-Note that granite may harbor bacteria since it’s porous, so you might want to use some disinfectant from time to time.
+Note that granite may harbor bacteria since it’s porous, so you might want to use some disinfectant occasionally.

 However, you can ease up maintenance of by sealing your granite countertop.
 This covers up its pores, reducing its susceptibility to bacteria and stain.
 If you’re sealing granite at installation, consider resealing it yearly.
 Unfortunately, that’s a maintenance routine many people may find expensive in the long run.

-On the other hand, maintenance for quartz begins and ends with cleaning with mild soap and water.
-No need for sealing since it’s as solid as can be.
+On the other hand, quartz maintenance begins and ends with cleaning with mild soap and water.
+There is no need for sealing since it’s as solid as can be.

-Although considered heat-resistant, quartz countertops are worrisome in the face of hot pans.
-Using heating pads is, therefore, crucial when it comes to quartz countertop maintenance.
+Although considered heat-resistant, quartz countertops are worrisome when exposed to hot pans.
+Using heating pads is, therefore, crucial for maintaining quartz countertops.

 You may also like Exciting Bathroom Design and Remodeling Ideas with Granite.